jake451/GeocodingProxyService/README.md

 Service credentials must be first retrieved by registering with the above services.
 These credentials are then placed in a configuration file used when running the application.

-And example config file can be found at config.ini.
+An example config file can be found at config.ini.

 Once configured, an application server can be started with
   * python -m geocodex myconfig.ini